Black rock skink: Speciation

 Egernia saxatilis is divided into two separate subspecies: E. saxatilis saxatilis and E. saxatilis intermedia.
 Morphological and ecological differences exist between the two subspecies.
 The two subspecies differ in their scale counts and degree of spinosity, along with being found in two different parts of Southeastern Australia in different types of habitats.

-E. saxatilis saxatilis and E. saxatilis intermedia appear similar except for the spinose auricular lobules of E. s. saxatilis and E. s. intermedia’s lack thereof.
+E. saxatilis saxatilis and E. saxatilis intermedia appear similar except for the spinose auricular lobules of E. s. saxatilis and E. s. intermedia's lack thereof.
 E. s. saxatilis has a slightly higher mid-body scale count with 39 in comparison to 32 on E. s. intermedia.

 Description

 The black rock skink is a relatively large, mostly dark brown or black lizard with an average total length of 215 mm.
-The black upper side has a pattern of broken up pale scales that appear as white flecks.
+The black upper side has a pattern of broken-up pale scales that appear as white flecks.
 The scales on the back are keeled and rough to the touch, while the abdominal scales are smooth and not keeled.
 These ventral scales are also smaller than the dorsal scales.
 The underside of the skink is slightly orange and the ventral sides of the tail and throat are white with scattered black markings.
 The sides of the lizard have black scales with a scattering of lighter brown scales throughout.
 The feet and digits of the black rock skink are black and shiny.
 The upper lip of the lizard is a lighter black color than the rest of the body.
 E. saxatilis reaches a maximum length of 140mm in snout to end of tail length.

-E. saxatilis is diurnal and is the most active during the morning and later afternoon and spend the majority of their time sheltered in rock crevices.
+E. saxatilis is diurnal and is the most active during the morning and later afternoon and spends the majority of its time sheltered in rock crevices.
 When the weather is warmer, they will emerge from these shelters to bask and forage.

 Habitat and distribution

 The species is found in the southeastern woodlands of Australia, mainly on the coast and in nearby mountain ranges.
 They mainly inhabit the outcropping basalt bluffs of the Warrumbungle Ranges in New South Wales and the rocky outcroppings of the Great Dividing Range.
 E. s. saxatilis are found almost exclusively in the Warrumbungle Range, while E. s. intermedia are often found further east in the Great Dividing Range.

 These skinks prefer permanent shelter for habitat including rock crevices beneath boulders and sometimes timber on rocky outcrops.
 Large crevices allow for a larger family to occupy them; however, they are at higher risk of attack from predators including snakes.
 Permanent rock crevice habitats have different levels of quality depending on their level of sun exposure and their ability to offer thermoregulatory benefits to the lizards.
 They spend the majority of their time in and around these shelters.
-Basking and foraging all occurs within a close proximity to this permanent home.
+Basking and foraging all occur near to this permanent home.
 E. saxatilis saxatilis is exclusively rock-dwelling, whereas E. s. intermedia can be found in arboreal habitats.
 Egernia saxatilis can be excluded from timber habitats if related Egernia species are present, and forced to remain completely saxatile.